Algorithms for FFT Beamforming Radio Interferometers: Preliminaries

 Antennas are often deployed in pairs with complementary polarization response.
 That is, for each antenna, there is a second co-located antenna with a response that has a similar angular and frequency dependence but nearly orthogonal dependence in polarization space (index $i$).
 We treat these as distinct antennas with different $a$ indices.

-The quantity measured by a radio interferometer is the visibility, the correlation between a pair of feeds.
+The quantity recorded by most radio interferometers is the visibility, the correlation between a pair of feeds.
 This is evaluated by estimating the covariance between feeds over a set of time samples

-where $F_a[t]$ are discrete time samples of the antenna signals $F_a$, and the total number of samples we are averaging is $n_\text{samp} \equiv \Delta t \Delta \nu$ samples in time.
+where $\eta_a[t]$ are discrete time samples of the antenna signals $\eta_a$, and the total number of samples we are averaging is $n_\text{samp} \equiv \Delta t \Delta \nu$ samples in time.
 In the second line we have separated the expected visibility into contributions from the sky $S_{ab}$, and receiver noise $N_{ab} = \la n_a n_b^* \ra$.
 Combining with \eqref{eq:feed} and \eqref{eq:EEpol2} we can express the measured visibility as

 where $\vu_{ab} = \vu_a - \vu_b$ is the vector separation between the feeds in wavelengths.
-With these definitions, if the sky is unpolarized and isotropic with brightness temperature $T$ (i.e.~$I(\n,\nu) = T$) then the sky autocorrelation is $S_{aa} = T$.
+With these definitions, if the sky is unpolarized and isotropic with brightness temperature $T$ (i.e.~$I(\n,\nu) = T$) then the sky auto-correlation is $S_{aa} = T$.

 In the case where the sky contains a single unpolarized point source, we can combine the above with Equation~\ref{eq:Jy_to_K} to obtain